jibanCat/DigitalHumanities/Han-Ji/naive_bayes/README.md

 Having uncertainty is better than a point estimate.
 Assuming informative prior is better than giving a flat prior.
 As a (potential?)
 Bayesian, I believe "tagging," this standard pre-processing technique used in historian domain, could be expressed in a Bayesian way.

 Chinese historian tagging platform, like MARKUS, could not return a probability.
 Tagging platform expected users (historian, or humanities researcher) to use their knowledge to correct the tags manually.
-However, these platofrm do encode some domain knowledge to classify tags (官名、地名、時間名、人名) in a heuristics way.
+However, these platforms do encode some domain knowledge to classify tags (官名、地名、時間名、人名) in a heuristics way.
 So, why not encode this classification knowledge in a Bayesian way?

-Without putting too much ML techniques on it, we can use Bayes rule to encode our domain knowledge and also return a probability result.
+Without putting too much ML techniques on it, we can use Bayes rule to encode our domain knowledge and also return a probabilistic result.

 ## Tag a time phrase
 For example, consider the case to tag a time phrase: